Diploma in Nursing: Background

 In the United States, this diploma is usually awarded by hospital-based nursing schools.
-Diploma programs in the United States require 2-3 years of training prior to graduation.
+Diploma programs in the United States require 2–3 years of training prior to graduation.
 Students awarded a Diploma in Nursing are qualified to take the NCLEX-RN exam and apply for licensure as a Registered Nurse.

 At one time, all nurses in the United States were diploma-prepared.
 The Cherry Ames series of children's books was created to encourage girls to go into the nursing profession during World War II.
 She was a "hospital diploma" nurse.

 Although the number of hospital-based nursing schools continues to decrease, many still exist.
 Some require that non-nursing prerequisite courses be completed at another school prior to admission or coordinate their program with classes at a nearby school, though many are still self-contained.

-Some hospital based nursing programs with colleges to offer cooperative programs that grant students a Diploma in Nursing, and a Bachelors of Science in Nursing (BSN).
+Some hospital-based nursing programs with colleges offer cooperative programs that grant students a Diploma in Nursing, and a Bachelor of Science in Nursing (BSN).

 Nurses in other countries may also have diplomas, such as Practical Nurses in Canada, which complete a 2-3 diploma equivalent or greater in length to an associate degree in nursing completed the United States.

-In India, this type of diploma is awarded by hospital-based nursing schools as well as by the hospitals based on the 'Experience' of a person in this field.

-Also, in India, a Nursing degree/diploma is awarded by the Government Nursing Colleges affiliated to some of the Universities in India preferably Health Universities.
-In Maharashtra state of India, the Health University is situated at Nashik.
-All the Medical colleges in Maharashtra state of India are governed by this Health University.
-The syllabus for all the courses such as MBBS, BAMS, BHMS, BEMS, MD, MS etc.is decided by the Authorities of the University comprising the representatives in the field.
-Also, the schedule of the college terms, examinations (Theory/Practical/Orals/Submissions by the students/Laboratory records by the students, etc.) is decided by the University Authorities.
-The academic year of the medical colleges begins some time in October/November of every year.
-All graduation courses are of four-year duration (i.e. eight semesters).
-The first three years are of Two semesters whereas the last year is of three semesters.
-After the completion of the study course, the students have to undergo a year training course called "Internship" in the Government and Private hospitals.